fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 Another benefit of creating objects is that they allow the programmer to think on a new level of abstraction (also known as *indirection*), which allows us to think at a *higher level* instead of implementation details upfront.
 Objects are represented as real-world nouns and can be given methods that describe the behavior the programmer is trying to represent.

+Encapsulation is a kind of abstraction that involves containing all the data and functionality for part of your program within a single construct, and exposing an interface for that construct.

+We can regard abstraction as the hiding or disregarding of unnecessary detail (implementation details), focusing on how something works to focus on what it does.

 #### Polymorphism
 *Polymorphism* is the ability for different types of data (_different objects_) to respond to a common interface (_common methods_).
 For instance, if we have a method that expects argument objects that have a `move` method, we can pass it any type of argument (i.e. any type of object as an argument), provided it has a compatible `move` method (common interface).

 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
 That is, it lets *objects of different types (could be the same or different classes) respond to the same method invocation* - i.e. we have many different objects, but all of them can `move`.
 OOP gives us flexibility in using pre-written code for new purposes.
+This, however, doesn't imply that the `move` method does the same thing for all objects - rather that there simply __is__ a `move` method among all of those objects.

 Another way to apply polymorphic structure to Ruby programs is to use a `Module`.
 Modules are similar to classes in that they contain shared behavior.
 However, you __cannot create an object with a module__.

 A module must be mixed in with a class using the `include` method invocation.
 This is called a `mixin` (i.e. a module that has been used to mix in functionality into a class is a `mixin`).
 After mixing in a module, the behaviors declared in that module are available to the class and its objects.

 The third way of achieving polymorphism is through using __duck typing__.
+As an aside, duck-typing is not possible in statically typed languages, because you have to __declare the type of each param/variable/return value__.
+Preventing duck typing is a big part of static typing (we want to avoid different types being funneled into a method).

 In our below example, none of the classes or objects created are related to each other.
 However, each of the objects have a `speak` method, which is why we can loop through each object and run the same method.
 ```